By Christopher Brown of OCDCarCare.com

 THIS is the golden goose or ideal that all marketing slogans and campaigns chase over years or decades.
 It’s War of Attrition Marketing at its finest.

 Cigarette manufacturers practiced very similar strategies for many years in the 1930’s, 40’s, 50’s, and into the early 60’s.
-Many companies used a variety of health and weight loss claims and full campaigns to market cigarettes.
+Many companies used a variety of health and weight-loss claims and fully developed campaigns to market and sell cigarettes.

 This went on for decades until Surgeon General Luther Terry published the first “Smoking and Health Report” In 1964.
 This first public safety report (and 32 subsequent reports over the past 50+ years) prompted warning label regulations to cigarettes and forever changed how they could be marketed to the public.